This easy St. Patrick’s DIY is easy, festive and a perfect wine bottle DIY!

 7. Glue the buttons onto the black ‘belt’ and the hats to the top of the bottles.

-All done!
-Three less bottles and a little less paint in my collection.
+Three fewer wine bottles (yay for wine bottle DIY projects!) and a little less paint in my collection.
 Kalen is thrilled.

-If you’re prepping for St. Patrick’s Day like we are, you’ll want to see these St. Patrick’s Day DIY ideas, too:
+If you’re prepping for St. Patrick’s Day, too, you’ll want to see these ideas:

 Remember to check out the other ladies’ There for the Making projects!

-St. Patrick’s Day Wine Bottle Makeover by Green with Decor (you’re here!)
+St. Patrick’s DIY Wine Bottle Makeover by Green with Decor (you’re here!)